coilhq/mucoa/README.md

     CR C Liquidity                                        170
 ```

-> A decides to pay C.
+C decides to pay A.
 ```
 DR C Liquidity                                  50
     CR C Clearing (A)                                     50